Zykai/Compiler/README.md

 # Compiler

-## TODO
+## TODO (new features):
 - allow declaration and expression in first part of for-loop
+- add arrays
-- add array access in expression
+- add typedef + dynamic memory allocation
 - seperate value tree into literal and variable tree
 - get variable type in getelementree and value tree
 - better error handling (jump to next statement)
-- (remove pointer in scope->variables->pair)
 - leave scope when encountering erros
-- save datatype of expression in Expression::type
-- add references to functions
+- add references to functions (?)
-- check for variable redefinitions
-- implement byte type in lexer + code generator (valueTree + globaltree)
+- implement byte + bool type in lexer + code generator (valueTree + globaltree)
-- add list for function calls with unknown positions
+- distinguish between global and local var in code gen + global vars in vm
+- float variables dont work (should be removed, needs testing)
+## TODO (bug fixes):
-- add current function in code generator
+- check type in return statement + code generation
 - delete top of stack if not needed (for example in function calls)
-- distinguish between global and local var in code gen
-- check type in return statement + code generation
+- check parse function
+## TODO (code cleanup):
 - when giving a type size, always give sizeof()
-- check parse function
 - add documentation for callFunction
-- add checkForError and writecode in namespacefunction
 - use memcpy directly without getBytes
-- float variables dont work (should be removed, needs testing)
 - checkforerrors: inclusive typechecking
+- (remove pointer in scope->variables->pair)
+- check for variable redefinitions